 Paul: Thank you!
 I would like to mention: Caffeine and Oxymetazoline are the two most effective over the counter drugs.
 Cable/internet providers engage in psychological and financial terrorism and are the worst and most dangerous corporations on earth.
 I’ve never seen a pileated woodpecker in person.
 The best thing you can do for someone is listen to them.

-Make sure to check out those links to Paul’s work in Mercy Choir and check out our interview on his latest album Two Machines In The Garden by clicking right here.
+Make sure to check out those links to Paul’s work in Mercy Choir and check out our review on his latest album Two Machines In The Garden by clicking right here.